AirWalk-Digital/AWSXenos/README.md

 > Xenos, is Greek for stranger.

-AWSXenos will list all the trust relationships in all the IAM roles, and S3 buckets, in an AWS account and give you a breakdown of all the accounts that have trust relationships to your account.
+AWSXenos will assess the trust relationships in all the IAM roles, and resource policies for [several AWS services](#aws-iam-access-analyzer-comparison) in an AWS account and give you a breakdown of all the accounts that have trust relationships to your account.
 It will also highlight whether the trusts have an [external ID](https://docs.aws.amazon.com/IAM/latest/UserGuide/id_roles_create_for-user_externalid.html) or not.

 https://docs.aws.amazon.com/IAM/latest/UserGuide/what-is-access-analyzer.html

-This tool reports against the [Trusted Relationship Technique](https://attack.mitre.org/techniques/T1199/) of the ATT&CK Framework.
+This tool reports against the [Trusted Relationship Technique](https://attack.mitre.org/techniques/T1199/) and parts of the [Valid Accounts: Cloud Accounts](https://attack.mitre.org/techniques/T1078/004/) of the ATT&CK Framework.

 * For the "known" accounts list AWSXenos uses a modified version of [known AWS Accounts](https://github.com/fwdcloudsec/known_aws_accounts).
 * For the Org accounts list, AWSXenos will query AWS Organizations.
 * AWS Services are classified separately.
 * Everything else falls under unknown account
 * For regional services, e.g. KMS, you'll need to run AWSXenos per region.
+* You can configure which services you'd like to assess by providing a [config.yaml](awsxenos/config.yaml) file.

 ## Example
 ![HTML Report Screenshot](screenshots/report.png)